 The Grammarian PRO2 app doesn't work as you would normally expect.
 It works more like a background app.
-You use the Grammarian Pencil Menu or Grammarian Input Menu (checkmark) to access Grammarian PRO2's functionality.
+Use the Grammarian Pencil Menu or Grammarian Input Menu (checkmark) to access Grammarian PRO2's functionality.
 Grammarian actually works on the original document that you are working on.

-Question: Is Grammarian PRO2 X compatible with Mavericks/Yosemite/El Capitan?
+Question: Is Grammarian PRO2 X compatible with Mavericks/Yosemite/El Capitan/Sierra?

 Grammarian PRO2 X introduces a 64-bit Apple-sanctioned input method named "Grammarian".
 This appears in the flag menu (top right side of menubar) as shown here:

 The Grammarian input method installs a Grammarian Pencil Menu on the menubar that is usable to access Grammarian's functionality.
 Make sure that Grammarian is turned on here.
 You do this by clicking on the flag menu and then by selecting the Grammarian item.
 The Grammarian item is on when a checkmark precedes the Grammarian item.

 Question: I upgraded from Grammarian PRO X, and now Grammarian PRO2 X acts strangely.

 If you still have the Grammarian PRO X folder in the Applications folder along with the Grammarian PRO2 X folder, remove this Grammarian PRO X folder as it will interfere with launching of the Grammarian PRO2's application.

 Question: I use Apple's Pages.
 Why am I losing my footnotes when Grammarian pastes my changes?